toc-dev/dating/README.md

 [![Bambi Screenshot][product-screenshot]](https://bambi.app)

-Welcome to the official Bambi Repository.
+Welcome to the official Bambi Dating Repository.
 On this version of Bambi, the user can do the following:

-* Sign up, Log in, reset their passwords using their emails
-* Post stuff on their timelines and like people's posts
-* Follow friends, view their posts only on Friends Posts and what they like too.
-* Message Friends and see when they were last online.
-* Post item listings on Market
-* Buy stuff from market
-* Explore random stuff on Explore
-* Get started on Bambi Dating
+* Match with users
+* See who likes you
+* Message your matches
+* View and Modify your profile

-Bambi is in active production and more features are in the pipeline.
+Bambi Dating is in active production and more features are in the pipeline.

 ### Built With
 * [Python](https://python.org)